Signed in as:

-WUTV is an experiential learning lab, where students have the opportunity to work with state-of-the-art equipment that is standard throughout the media industry.
-WUTV’s primary purpose is to serve as an instructional and experiential learning laboratory component to the School of Communication, Film, and Media.
-The station also provides quality educational, informational, and entertaining programming to the University of West Georgia and the Carroll County community.
+The primary purpose of WUTV is to serve as an instructional/experiential learning laboratory to UWG’s School of Communication, Film, and Media (SCFM).
+SCFM majors are trained on state-of-the-art equipment through courses and as volunteers.
+The station also provides quality educational, informational and entertaining programming to the University of West Georgia and the Carroll County community.

 We welcome all majors to volunteer at WUTV.
 Students interested in joining WUTV are